mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 AWS Systems Manager helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 or on-premises instances.
 Through patch baselines, you can set rules to auto-approve select categories of patches to be installed, such as operating system or high severity patches.
 Systems Manager helps ensure that your software is up-to-date and meets your compliance policies.

 ## AWS Load Balancer
+Sits between the user and the server group and acts as an invisible facilitator, ensuring that all resource servers are used equally.
+Load balancers monitor the health of EC2 instances and route the traffic to only instances that are in a healthy state.

 1. **Application Load Balancer (ALB)**:
      - It operates at Layer 7 (Application Layer) and is best for balancing HTTP/HTTPS traffic.